 - How to turn your credit card charges into debit transactions

-Do you still get points if you pay credit card early?
+Do you still get points if you pay off your credit card early?

 The short answer is yes.

-Earning airline miles and hotel points is not based on when you pay your bill.
-Whether you pay the bill off in full before the statement closes (like I do) or pay the minimum payment required on the due date, you will receive all of the rewards you earned based on your spend.
+Earning airline miles and hotel points are not based on when you pay your bill.
+Whether you pay the bill off in full before the statement closes (like I do) or pay the minimum payment required on the due date, you will receive all of the rewards you earned based on your spending.

-Of course, if you don’t pay off your card each month, we must remind you that the interest you pay is not worth any rewards you may earn.
-Interest rates continue to rise and can easily be 15% to 30% annually.
+If you don’t pay off your card each month, the interest you pay is not worth the rewards you earn.
+Interest rates continue to rise and can easily be 15% to 30% (or higher) annually.
 Yikes!

-One of the simple tricks I use to boost my credit card is to pay off my credit card early.
+One of the simple tricks I use to boost my credit score is to pay off my balance early.
 Instead of waiting for the statement to close and paying the credit card off on the due date, I pay off my credit card BEFORE the statement closes.